Encoding Domain Knowledge in Multi-view Latent Variable Models: A Bayesian Approach with Structured Sparsity: EXPERIMENTS

 \subsection{Synthetic Experiments}

-\subsubsection{Data generation}
+\subsubsection{Data Generation}

-We compile the synthetic data by generating $N=200$ samples across four views, each comprising $D_1 = D_2 = D_3 = D_4 = 400$ features.
+We adopt the data generation process from~\citep{zhao2016bayesian}, and compile a synthetic dataset of $N=200$ samples across four views, each comprising $D_1 = D_2 = D_3 = D_4 = 400$ features.
 The latent space consists of $K=15$ factors, that are linearly transformed by a set of sparse factor loadings.
 Each weight is sampled independently from a standard normal distribution, where loadings with an absolute value of less than $0.1$ are set to zero, to emphasize the gap between active and inactive signals.
 In addition, we randomly set $85\%$-$95\%$ of the loadings to zero.
 The relationship between the data views is explained by the structured sparsity of the loadings.
-In particular, we generate all combinations of four binary variables, resulting in $15$ distinct relationship configurations for each factor as depicted in the top heatmap of Figure~\ref{fig:view_factor_scales}.
+In particular, we generate all possible combinations of four binary variables, resulting in $15$ distinct relationship configurations for each factor as depicted in the top heatmap of Figure~\ref{fig:view_factor_scales}.
 A dark entry means the factor does not contribute to the corresponding view, and decouples it from the rest of the views.
-For instance, factor with index 0 is fully shared across all views, whereas factor 7, 11, 13 and 14 explain variability pertaining to each view individually.
+For instance, the factor with index 0 is fully shared across all views, whereas the factors 7, 11, 13 and 14 explain variability pertaining to each view individually.
 The rest of the factors exhibit a mixture of partially shared configurations.

-We extract the true factor loadings mask, indicating active and inactive features for each latent dimension, and generate potentially noisy feature sets which serve as prior information during training.
-We perturb the feature sets by swapping $10\%, 20\%, 50\%, 90\%$ and $100\%$ of the true positives with true negatives.
+We extract the true feature sets, indicating active and inactive features for each latent dimension, and generate potentially noisy feature sets which serve as prior information during training.
+We perturb the feature sets by swapping a fraction of the true positives with true negatives.
 The severity of the noise translates to a poorly specified prior belief, where $100\%$ noise means that the prior belief is entirely incorrect, up to the number of the expected active features.
-Also, we introduce additional false positives for factors that are inactive, as to further disguise any true underlying relationship within and between views.
+Also, we introduce additional false positive features for factors that are completely inactive, as to further disguise any true underlying relationship within and between views.